carsonthoreen/dart_2024/README.md

 # dart_2024
-Scripts for processing and analysis of DART results.
+This repository contains scripts for processing and analysis of DART results.
+Please refer to our publication:

+For additional requisition, please contact Dr. Carson Thoreen canson.thoreen@yale.edu